NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

 Walkthrough on creating chunks
 ------------------------------

 To allow for flexibility there are many ways to create chunks.
-The examples provided will explain how chunks are created depending on the instructions provided.
-The examples will be run based on the performance estimation flow on synthetic dataset provided by NannyML.
-Set up first with:
+The examples below will show how different kinds of chunks can be created.
+The examples will be run based on the performance estimation flow on the synthetic binary classification dataset provided by NannyML.
+First we set up this dataset.

 .. code-block:: python